piotrplenik/clean-code-php/README.md

 * `public` methods and properties are most dangerous for changes because some outside code may easily rely on them and you can't control what code relies on them. **Modifications in class are dangerous for all users of the class.**
 * `protected` modifiers are as dangerous as public because they are available in the scope of any child class.
 This effectively means that difference between public and protected is only in the access mechanism, but the encapsulation guarantee remains the same. **Modifications in class are dangerous for all descendant classes.**
-* `private` modifier guarantees that code is **dangerous to modify only within the boundaries of a single class** (you are safe for modifications and you won't have [Jenga effect](http://www.urbandictionary.com/define.php?term=Jengaphobia&defid=2494196)).
+* `private` modifier guarantees that code is **dangerous to modify only within the boundaries of a single class** (you are safe for modifications and you won't have the [Jenga effect](http://www.urbandictionary.com/define.php?term=Jengaphobia&defid=2494196)).

 Therefore, use `private` by default and `public/protected` when you need to provide access to external classes.